Taffy (candy): Salt water taffy

-Salt water taffy is a variety of soft taffy originally produced and marketed in the Atlantic City, New Jersey area of the Jersey Shore starting in the 1880s.
+Salt water taffy is a variety of soft taffy originally produced and marketed in the Atlantic City area of the Jersey Shore starting in the 1880s.
 Its late 19th century appellation most likely originated in New Jersey.
 Salt water taffy is still sold widely on the boardwalks in Atlantic City (including shops in existence since the 19th century), nearby Ocean City, elsewhere at the Jersey Shore, and other beaches throughout the US like Cape Cod.
 It is also popular in Atlantic Canada and Salt Lake City, Utah.

 Modern commercial taffy is made primarily from corn syrup, glycerin and butter.
 The pulling process, which makes the candy lighter and chewier, consists of stretching out the mixture, folding it over, and stretching it again.
 Although it is called "salt water" taffy, it does not include any seawater, though it does contain both salt and water.

 The original invention of the candy has several different stories circulating, likely all apocryphal.
-One relates to an assistant who substituted fresh water with seawater—either through laziness or accident.
+One concerns an assistant who substituted seawater for fresh water—either through laziness or by accident.
 Another cites a storm which caused seawater to wash over the candy, which was consequently (and successfully) marketed with the appropriate name.

 Joseph Fralinger popularized the candy by boxing it and selling it in Atlantic City.
 Fralinger's first major competition came from candy maker Enoch James, who refined the recipe, making it less sticky and easier to unwrap.
-James also cut the candy into bite-sized pieces, and is credited with mechanizing the "pulling" process.
+James also cut the candy into bite-sized pieces and is credited with mechanizing the "pulling" process.
 The candy was also sold mail order; in 1926 sheet music was commissioned by James with the title "Send Home Some Taffy Today!"
 The Glaser family acquired James' stores in 1947, and Fralinger's stores in 1992.
 Stores under each brand still operate on the Atlantic City boardwalk.

 On August 21, 1923, John Edmiston obtained a trademark for the name "salt water taffy" (number 172,016), then demanded royalties from companies using his newly acquired name.
 He was sued over this demand, and in 1925, the trademark was invalidated as being in common use.